How we handle your complaints, and advice on how to complain about a school, an early years provider or a children's social care service.

 Our customer service standards

-Our Ministerial and Public Communications Division deals with most of the department’s letters, emails, telephone enquiries and consultations.
+Our Ministerial and Public Communications Division deals with most of our letters, emails, telephone enquiries and consultations.

 We aim to: